2018 United States House of Representatives elections in Iowa: Results

+Finkenauer went on to flip the district; this was one of many victories in swing districts for Democrats in a blue wave election.

 District 2

-Democratic Representative Dave Loebsack, who has represented the district since 2007, was reelected to a sixth term with 54% of the vote in 2016.
+Democratic representative Dave Loebsack, who had represented the district since 2007, was reelected to a sixth term with 54% of the vote in 2016.
 Loebsack ran for reelection.

 The 2nd district went for Donald Trump in the 2016 presidential election with a 49% to 45% margin, after voting for Barack Obama with a 56% to 43% margin in 2012.